tidelabs/tidechain/frame/assets/README.md

 * **Asset issuance:** The creation of a new asset, whose total supply will belong to the account that issues the asset.
 * **Asset transfer:** The action of transferring assets from one account to another.
-* **Asset destruction:** The process of an account removing its entire holding of an asset.
 * **Fungible asset:** An asset whose units are interchangeable.
 * **Non-fungible asset:** An asset for which each unit has unique characteristics.